 Natsu Matsuri is Tokyo Disneyland’s take on a traditional Japanese summer festival, and continues the “East Meets West” vibe of Tanabata Days with another celebration combining traditional elements of Japanese culture with Disney.
 Unlike Tanabata Days, Natsu Matsuri is a far less serious culturally, and is mostly high energy, guest-soaking entertainment.
 This post features some of my photos and thoughts, along with tips for Natsu Matsuri for those of you visiting Tokyo Disneyland in the summer months.

-Running for most of the months of July and August, I would say that Natsu Matsuri is mostly a pretext to soak guests during the incredibly hot and humid summer months to keep them cool.
-Having Tokyo Disneyland decorated as if for a traditional Japanese-style summer festival, complete with lanterns and other decor, just makes sense…and is awesome.
+Running for most of the months of July and August, Natsu Matsuri (translated literally to “summer festival”) borrows elements of traditional summer celebrations and gives them a Disney twist.
+Moreover, Natsu Matsuri is a great excuse to soak guests during the incredibly hot and humid summer months to keep them cool.
+Beyond that, having Tokyo Disneyland decorated for a traditional Japanese-style summer festival, complete with lanterns and other decor, is awesome and fitting.

 So why is Natsu Matsuri so fun?
 Let’s take a look…